 As per research, nearly 71% of the users renounce an app if it takes more than 5 seconds to load.
 However, despite users don’t wanting to, it is almost impossible to develop an instant load mobile app with advanced features.
 Henceforth, in this scenario splash screen animation can be really helpful for you.
 You can use this animation until your app gets fully loaded.
 It will entertain the people and make them feel that loading goes faster.
 There are many animations available for splash screen such as time-lapse animation, animated logo etc. You can also include an animated login screen.

 In our real world, physical objects give a response to our interactions with them.
-This similar thing is expected from- the elements of the mobile application too.
+A similar thing is expected from- the elements of the mobile application too.
 Visual feedback can provide a similar response.
 It is a crucial feature while designing the mobile app.
-The users will get a feeling of control on the objects.
+The users will get a feeling of control over the objects.
 It also lets the user know if the app is working properly.
-When the button gets enlarged or an image swiped in a particular direction, it signifies that the app is still working.
+When the button gets enlarged or an image is swiped in a particular direction, it signifies that the app is still working.
 An element animation on the screen intuitively makes it clear that the app is in the process of responding to the user’s action.

 Animated Onboarding Screens

-When the users open your app they should get the idea of in-app structure within a first few seconds else they will renounce the app.
+When the users open your app they should get the idea of the in-app structure within the first few seconds else they will renounce the app.
 Animated in-app navigation creates a highly structured and intuitive mobile design.
-It helps the user to understand the underlying logic of app structure with its complexity.
-Mostly the guide opens at its start but should be able to access anytime.
+It helps the user to understand the underlying logic of the app structure with its complexity.
+Mostly the guide opens at its start but should be able to access it anytime.

 Display elements changes

 There are many different design elements in both Android & iOS mobile application platforms.
 It includes designs such as buttons, drop-downs, icons, menu bars, images etc. These design changes are necessary so that the user knows what is happening in the app.
 These design elements simplify and improve user interaction.
 Using animations for showing changes, helps the user to easily adapt to the transformation of the elements.